08.05.09

 geek humour

-Posted in Family, Hacking, Random thoughts at 9:38 am by admin
+Posted in Family, Hacking, Random thoughts at 9:38 am by ducky

 My husband and I are geeks.
 This manifests itself in many ways.
 One way is that when we moved up to Canada from Palo Alto, we numbered all of the boxes and logged all of the contents of all of the boxes.